RichardArmitageOnline.com banner - home page for actor Richard Armitage

 But Jackson's attempts to film The Hobbit have been plagued with problems over several years, including the loss of the director Guillermo del Toro, financial difficulties, a labour dispute, and just before filming was about to start in 2011, illness, with Jackson requiring emergency surgery for a perforated ulcer.

-Filming eventually began in New Zealand in March 2011, and is expected to continue until mid 2012 at Stone Street Studios in Wellington and on location in New Zealand.
-The films are being shot in digital 3D at 48 frames per second, twice the normal speed.
+The films have been shot in digital 3D at 48 frames per second, twice the normal speed.
 The intention is to produce the highest quality images currently possible on-screen.

-The film stars Martin Freeman (Sherlock, The Office) as Bilbo Baggins, with several actors from The Lord of the Rings returning to reprise their characters, including Ian McKellen as Gandalf, Cate Blanchett as Galadriel, Orlando Bloom as Legolas, Ian Holm as the elder Bilbo, Christopher Lee as Saruman, Hugo Weaving as Elrond, Elijah Wood as Frodo, and Andy Serkis as Gollum.
+The films star Martin Freeman (Sherlock, The Office) as Bilbo Baggins, with several actors from The Lord of the Rings returning to reprise their characters, including Ian McKellen as Gandalf, Cate Blanchett as Galadriel, Orlando Bloom as Legolas, Ian Holm as the elder Bilbo, Christopher Lee as Saruman, Hugo Weaving as Elrond, Elijah Wood as Frodo, and Andy Serkis as Gollum.
 Not all of these characters appear in the novel, but Jackson's screenplay has incorporated them.

 Richard Armitage has said of his role, "The Hobbit was one of the books that got me into reading.
 It really fired up my imagination.
 That's why I became an actor."
 [1]